alpinejs/alpine/packages/docs/src/en/advanced/reactivity.md

 Under the hood, when `Alpine.reactive` receives `data`, it wraps it inside a custom JavaScript proxy.

-A proxy is a special kind of object in JavaScript that can intercept "get" and "set" calls to a JavaScript objct.
+A proxy is a special kind of object in JavaScript that can intercept "get" and "set" calls to a JavaScript object.

 [→ Read more about JavaScript proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)